 Apply for Access

-Indicators of Entrepreneurial Activity (these are two measures of entrepreneurship that used to be reported in the former Kauffman Indicators of Entrepreneurship): measures of the most timely information on new business creation and opportunity entrepreneurship in the United States, all states, and for major demographic groups.
+Kauffman Indicators of Early-Stage Entrepreneurship: measures of the most timely information on new business creation and opportunity entrepreneurship in the United States, all states, and for major demographic groups.

 Business Ownership using Household Survey Data: tracking self-employed business owners and new business owners (entrepreneurs) in the U.S. economy.